kyegomez/AttentionGrid/AttentionGrid/attentions/stacked_flash_attention/README.md

-# Stacked Flash Attention with Alibi, qknorm, 1 query write head and other techniques
+# Stacked Flash MultiHead Attention Attention with Alibi, qknorm, 1 query write head and other techniques sub layer norm, xpos with Multiway